AN OPERATIONAL SEQUENCE FOR ESTABLISHING BALANCE BETWEEN CARS AND PEDESTRIANS |

 For blocks whose space is not good, broad kinds of transformations may be applied:

-Examples of typically useful transformations include
+Examples of typically useful transformations include - methods which change pedestrian-car ratio,

 These ideal transformations need to be defined more carefully, in a way that is particular to the city and culture.